L-R: Frey, Valkyrie, Idunn, Bragi, Tyr, Mimir, Hel, Hod, Balder, Skadi, Thor, Odin, Loki, Freyja

 —Men In Gorilla Suits

 In addition to Gods of Asgard, Erik is the author/illustrator of the critically-acclaimed The Beast of Wolfe's Bay, a modernized take on Beowulf that pits a small group of nerds against a clan of Sasquatch.
 He is the author of Erik Evensen's Sketchbook Diary, a popular 2003 web comic now available in trade paperback.
 With J. Bucky Carter, he is the co-author/illustrator of Super-powered Word Study.
-Additional comics work has appeared in Image Comics' Invincible, Grounded, and Fear Agent, Terminal Press' Zombie Bomb, and IDW's Ghostbusters.
-A lifelong learner, Erik holds multiple degrees in art and design, and works as a professor of design at the University of Wisconsin–Stout.
-He is married to conductor/composer/game designer Erika Svanoe.
+Additional comics work has appeared in IDW's Ghostbusters and Back to the Future.
+Erik is a professor of design at the University of Wisconsin–Stout, where he teaches designers, animators, and comic artists how to draw.
+He is married to conductor, composer, and game designer Erika Svanoe.

 Erik's personal website: www.erik-evensen.com